When and How to Use an Independent Consulting Marketplace

 4. Cost Savings

-When cost is the most important factor in selecting a solution, independent consulting marketplaces help you stay on budget.
-Because consultants pitch their solution to your project with a quoted price, you’ll know for certain who you can afford without wasting your time or theirs.
-Without a marketplace, you may be setting up multiple pitch calls without knowing the costs which is a waste of time and, potentially, money.
+When cost is the most important factor in selecting a solution, independent consulting marketplaces unbundle consulting, resulting in right-sized projects that are priced transparently, helping you stay on budget.
+Because independent consultants pitch their solution to your project with a quoted price, you’ll know for certain what you can afford without wasting your time or theirs.

 When is it time to use an independent consulting marketplace?